 If you really went for it and bought a 5 pound block, just eyeball about 1/5 of this block.
 No need to be super precise.

-Once soap is completely melted, remove from heat.
+Step 4: Once the soap base is completely melted, remove from heat.
 Stir in your choice of additives now.

 Here’s a measurement guide: